rackerlabs/rackspace-how-to/content/skype-for-business/working-with-audio-and-voice-calls-in-hosted-skype-for-business.md

     <img src="{% asset_path skype-for-business/working-with-audio-and-voice-calls-in-hosted-skype-for-business/4372.1.png %}" width="277" height="157" />

-2. Click the **Select the device you want to use for audio** calls menu, and select the device that you want to use.
+2. Click **Select the device you want to use for audio calls**, and select the device that you want to use.

-3. In the **Customize your device** section, drag the sliders to adjust the volumes of the speakers and microphone.
+3. In the **Customize your device** section, drag the sliders to adjust the volumes for the speakers and microphone.

     -   To hear a sample tone, click the green arrow for the speaker.
-    -   Adjust and test your microphone, by using the blue indicator to choose the appropriate level.
+    -   Adjust and test your microphone by using the blue indicator to choose the appropriate level.
 If you are using a handset, speak into the receiver.
 If you are using a headset, speak into the microphone.